poliastro/documents/numfocus-sdg-2021-r3.md

 `5k USD == 100 * [hours] * 50.00 [USD / hour]`

-10 - Timeline of deliverable
+10 - Timeline of deliverables
 -----------------------------

 The work will be carried out in a constant dialogue with `poliastro` developers across a time-span of four months, from October 2021 to January 2022.

-The following deliberatives are covered (with their estimated percentage of required work hours):
+The following deliverables are covered (with their estimated percentage of required work hours):

 * 50%: Re-factoring of existing internal infrastructure.
 * 15%: Adding at least one array-like data type to the library, resembling existing ones: from the `Orbit` class to an "Orbit array" class.